Last updated Apr. 18, 2023 by Jessica Green

 The four characteristics of a student loan include Rate of interest, loan period, loan ceilings, and grace period.
 A loan period is the time needed to repay a loan in full, loan ceilings are the highest amount that can be loaned to a borrower, and a grace period is a time following loan disbursement during which the borrower is not compelled to make loan payments.

 What are the cons of student loans?

-The cons of student loans include ineligibility for income-driven payback, no federal assistance, fluctuation of interest rates, and more.
+The cons of student loans include ineligibility for income-driven payback, no federal assistance, fluctuation of, and more.